 I have fond memories making Chinese dumplings from scratch with my mom.
 We used to sit in the kitchen and talk for hours while we made homemade dumplings.
 We tried all kinds of filling options – from pork to shrimp to chicken to vegetarian.

-These gluten free Chinese dumplings are delicious like the original, but without the gluten.
-Enjoy this dish with Gluten Free Fried Rice and Gluten Free Garlic Lemon Shrimp for an Asian-inspired meal without gluten or processed ingredients.
-Plus, these dumplings are fried in the healthiest cooking oils.
+These gluten-free Chinese dumplings are delicious like the original, but without the gluten.
+Enjoy this dish with Gluten-Free Fried Rice and Gluten-Free Garlic Lemon Shrimp for an Asian-inspired meal without gluten or processed ingredients.